-All official transcripts submitted to the Registrar's Office prior to a student's enrollment will be evaluated for transfer credit before registration, if possible, and in no case later than the end of the first semester of enrollment following acceptance into the program of study.
+All official transcripts submitted to the Registrar's Office prior to a student's enrollment will be evaluated for transfer credit before registration, if possible, and in no

 Applicants to degree, diploma or certificate programs seeking transfer credit for coursework completed at other regionally accredited post-secondary institutions are responsible for having an official transcript from each institution submitted directly to the SCC Registrar's Office.
 College-level courses (Level 100 or higher) with a grade of "C" or higher and are applicable to any active program(s) on the student's SCC record, may be awarded credit.
 Re-evaluation of transfer credit may be requested following a program change by contacting the Registrar's Office.